avajs/ava/readme.md

 ### Assertion plan

 An assertion plan can be used to ensure a specific number of assertions are made.
 In the most common scenario, it validates that the test didn't exit before executing the expected number of assertions.
 It also fails the test if too many assertions are executed, which can be useful if you have assertions inside callbacks or loops.
+Be aware that, unlike node-tap & tape, AVA does *not* auto-end a test when the planned assertion count is reached.

 This will result in a passed test: